menu

 Living in Marietta

 Marietta is a somewhat small city located in the state of Ohio.
-With a population of 13,417 people and ten constituent neighborhoods, Marietta is the 139th largest community in Ohio.
-Much of the housing stock in Marietta was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 13,178 people and ten associated neighborhoods, Marietta is the 139th largest community in Ohio.
+Marietta has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 The most common language spoken in Marietta is English.
 Other important languages spoken here include Italian and Greek.